ceejbot/galls-law/one-shot.md

 ## [fit] any box can be replaced
 ## [fit] by running an ansible play

 ^ We love ansible.
 Don't care what automation system you use, just USE ONE.
+No special snowflakes

 ---